 BMP280 MicroPython Library

-To read the digital data from the BMP280 sensor, we will use a library.
+To read the digital data from the BMP280 sensor, we will use a library (Link to library).
 The BMP280 MicroPython library has functions to read and write data to the BMP280.

-After you have completed the connections as shown in the diagram, connect your Pico board to the computer.
-The upcoming steps are explained using Thonny IDE.
+After you have completed the connections as shown in the diagram, connect Raspberry Pi Pico to the computer.

 from micropython import const